-- Complete the following forms and return them to the appropriate GME Specialist listed on the GME Staff Directory page.
+- Complete the following forms and email them to your UNC GME Specialist:

 Please note that UNC Hospitals requires all visiting residents to be fully trained in relevant EPIC@UNC systems before they can begin clinical work.
 Questions about the exact training requirements should be directed to the Program Coordinator for the program you will be visiting.